-LinkedIn is the largest professional networking site, with over 100 million members and growing.
-It is the site that employers and HR professional use most when searching for candidates.
-You can use it to network and connect with other professionals, join and participate in groups, provide answers to questions posted by other members, research company information, connect with alumni and interact with each other.
+LinkedIn is the largest professional networking site, with over 433 million members (as of May 2016) and growing.
+It is the site that employers and HR professionals use most when searching for candidates.
+You can use it to network and connect with other professionals, join and participate in groups, ask and answer questions, research company information, and connect with alumni.
 The free basic version is all you need.

 To access the site, go to www.linkedin.com and create your account (creating an account simply means that you provide your e-mail, a user name, and a password – creating your profile is a different step).
 LinkedIn provides easy to follow information about how to get started, how to create your professional profile, how to connect with friends and colleagues, and how to explore opportunities.
 For more information on how to do this, watch the “LinkedIn – Develop Your Online Brand” career workshop.

-- Start by completing your profile and aim for 100% completion.
+- Create your profile and aim for 100% completion.
 That maximizes your chances of showing up in a hiring manager or HR professional’s search.

-- It is a good idea to summarize your work experience, but also take the opportunity to let your personality show and tell something about you that may not come across on the resume.
+- It is a good idea to summarize your work experience, but also take the opportunity to let your personality show, and say something about yourself that may not come across on your resume.

 - Use keywords and industry verbiage that relates to your field of interest.
-If you are not sure what these might be, read job descriptions and other professional’s profiles to get an idea.
+If you are not sure what these might be, read job descriptions and other professional’s profiles to get ideas.

 - Connect to everyone you know, including friends, family, and previous co-workers, to expand your network.
 (In order to connect with people, you send them an “invitation to connect” message through the LinkedIn system).